 and has served on a number of other boards and commissions.
 Justice Severson and his wife Mary have two children, Thomas and Kathryn.

 Justice Lori S. Wilbur

-Justice Wilbur, appointed to the Supreme Court on August 16, 2011 by Governor Dennis Daugaard, represents the Fourth Supreme Court
+Justice Wilbur, appointed to the Supreme Court on August 16, 2011, by Governor Dennis Daugaard, represents the Fourth Supreme Court District,

-District, which includes Aurora, Bon Homme, Brule, Charles Mix, Clay, Davison, Douglas, Gregory, Hanson, Hutchinson, Lincoln, Lyman,
+which includes Aurora, Bon Homme, Charles Mix, Clay, Davison, Douglas, Gregory, Hanson, Hutchinson, Lincoln, McCook, Turner, Union, and

-Dakota Supreme Court for Honorable Laurence J. Zastrow; was an assistant Attorney General; General Counsel, South Dakota Board of
+for the South Dakota Supreme Court for Honorable Laurence J. Zastrow; was an assistant Attorney General; General Counsel, South Dakota

-and a member of the Rosebud Bar Association.
-She served as a Law-Trained Magistrate Judge, Sixth Circuit 1992-1999; Circuit Court Judge,
+a member of the Rosebud Bar Association.
+She served as a Law-Trained Magistrate Judge, Sixth Circuit 1992-1999; Circuit Court Judge, Sixth

 Circuit, 1999-2011; and Presiding Judge, Sixth Circuit, 2007 – 2011.
 Justice Wilbur has two daughters and two grandchildren.